cloudmine/CloudMineSDK-iOS/README.md

 Contributing
 ------------
 Contributions to the SDK are always welcome.
 However, please be sure you have well-written tests that cover all your cases.
 Once all that is done, submit a pull request clearly explaining your additions and providing links to the external test cases if applicable.
-If you have any questions, please contact the maintainer directly at ethan@cloudmine.me.
+If you have any questions, please contact the maintainer directly at support@cloudmine.me.

 Thanks in advance for all your hard work and awesome code! :)